ppisljar/speech_dataset_creator/README.md

 A comprehensive pipeline for processing podcast audio files to create high-quality speech datasets for text-to-speech (TTS) training.
 This tool automates the entire process from raw audio to segmented, transcribed, and phonetically aligned speech data.

+PS: this is fully AI generated, not a single line of code was written manually

 ## Features

 - **Audio Enhancement**: Remove background noise, echo, and reverb using ClearVoice MossFormer2